cazzwastaken/externalia/README.md

 ## 🌌 Setup
 - Clone the repo
+- Open the `.sln` file in Visual Studio
 - Build in Release | x86
 - Run when CS:GO is open
 - Enjoy